 A small business credit card works like a regular credit card, but you use it for business expenses.
 If you pay off the card’s balance on or before the due date, you can avoid paying interest altogether.
 In addition, some small business cards come with interest-free periods that last up to 12 months.
 As long as you pay the balance off before the promotional period expires, you can avoid interest payments.

 Another option you have to fund your business expenses is taking out a secured or unsecured business loan.
 When you take out a secured business loan, the lender will require you to secure the loan with an asset.
 Although you can use a business asset — land, equipment or a building — lenders will let you choose what type of collateral to pledge.
 An unsecured business loan doesn’t require collateral.

-To qualify for a small-business loan, your business will have to meet the lender’s minimum requirements.
+To qualify for a small business loan, your business will have to meet the lender’s minimum requirements.
 For example, some lenders require that your business has existed for a certain number of years or generate a minimum amount of annual revenue.

-When choosing between using a HELOC for business and other funding options, you should compare the interest rate and terms of each option, the loan amount and the consequences for defaulting on the loan.
+When choosing between using a HELOC for business and other funding options, compare the interest rate and terms of each option, the loan amount and the consequences for defaulting on the loan.

 If you use a HELOC for business, you might be able to secure a lower rate and a larger loan amount than with other types of loans.
 However, you have to decide if the risk of potentially losing your home is worth it.

 Between comparing HELOC lenders and offers, putting together your application and then waiting out the underwriting period, it can take a few weeks to obtain a HELOC.
 Some online lenders offer much faster turnaround times, however.
 Depending on the lender, you might be able to access the funds as little as three business days after closing.
 Some lenders take five days or longer.